loveencounterflow/coffeenode-diff/README.md

 example:

-      log DIFF.colorize "this is some test. blah blah blah", "this is other text. blah blah blah"
+      console.log DIFF.analyze "this is some test. blah blah blah", "this is other text. blah blah blah"

       [ [ 0, "this is " ]
         [ -1, "some" ]